 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method 2.4.
 Analyse the benefits of partnership working in the context of safeguarding, protection and welfare of children.
-Understand how to respond to evidence or experient that a shill have.
-3.1.
-Explain child protection in relation to safeguarding. concerns that a child has been abused or harmed.
+Understand how to respond to evidence or concerns that a child has 3.1.
+Explain child protection in relation to safeguarding. been abused or harmed.
 3.2.
 Describe signs, symptoms, indicators and behaviours that may cause concern relating to: domestic abuse neglect physical abuse emotional abuse sexual abuse.
 3.3.
 Describe actions to take if harm or abuse is suspected and/or disclosed.
 3.4.
 Explain the rights of children and parents/carers in situations where harm or abuse is suspected or alleged.
 3.5.
 Explain the responsibilities of the Early Years practitioner in relation to whistleblowing.
 Understand the purpose of child safeguarding practice reviews.
 4.1.
 Explain why child safeguarding practice reviews are required.
-I GVIGWS.
+TGVIGWS.
 4.2.
 Analyse how child safeguarding practice reviews inform practice.

-I declare that the work presented for this unit is entirely my own work.
+Learner declaration of authenticity: I declare that the work presented for this unit is entirely my own work.
 Learner signature: Date: Assessor sign off of completed unit: Unit 2.2 I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge and skills for this unit.
 Assessor name: